 5% strength variance is normal.
 Focus on imbalances >10% or visible size differences.

 Unilateral (single-limb) training forces each side to work independently.
 Your weaker side can't hide behind your stronger side.
-Our unilateral training guide covers this in detail.

 The "Weak Side First" Rule